standards-hub/Nuxt_documentation_installation/How-To-NuxtDocs.md

 > Note: There is no needed for you to create the branch `gh-pages`.
 This branch will be created automatically by the content in the `cd.yml` file.

 ### `.github/workflows/cd.yml`.

+An example of the content of this file can be found in https://github.com/OpenMobileAlliance/dmse-documentation/blob/master/.github/workflows/cd.yml

+> Note: please note that branch `name`, could be set to `main` or `master` depending of what name you have in your own repository.
+> In case you may need to change `master` for `main`, there are two places where this content needs to be udpated:
+>  on:
+>   push:
+>    branches:
+>      - main
+and
+>     steps:
+>      - name: Checkout 🛎
+>        uses: actions/checkout@main

 Add the following content:

 ```markdown